 - Co-create practical tools for diverse and innovative convening which includes the development of toolkits on: How to encourage women to step forward & become visible; How to do innovative convening & prevent manels; How to empower male allies to become better advocates; How to build demand among journalists, policy makers & event organisers; and How to connect our respective initiatives.

 By fostering an inclusive and solution-focused environment for knowledge transfer and best practice exchange, the BBBeyond will facilitate a series of community building activities that focuses on co-creation and peer-learning for the development of quality control tools and recommendations for diverse and innovative convening.
-Check out the video below on the first BBBeyond workshop!
+Check out the video below on the first BBBeyond workshop and read about it on our blog!

 So far over 80 like-minded organisations, think-tanks and women expert databases, representing 19 European countries have joined the BBBeyond network.
 If you are interested in joining the network and would like to know more about BBBeyond, you can contact the Project Coordinator, Emma Rainey at firstname.lastname@example.org.